There are two options which can be used to facilitate purchasing from businesses that employ persons with disabilities:

 Treasurer's Instructions 1127 and 1231 allow agencies flexibility to determine the most appropriate approach to procurement from disability enterprises.
 Under these Instructions, agencies can choose to either seek quotations or purchase directly, at their discretion, from businesses that predominantly exist to provide the services of persons with a disability, provided that the process undertaken is consistent with the intent of the Government's procurement policies and the principles contained in the Treasurer's Instructions 1101 and 1201.
 However, where more than one business can meet an agency's requirements, agencies are encouraged to seek quotations to ensure that value for money is achieved.

 Businesses must meet minimum criteria in order for the Instructions to apply.
-Australian entities must be approved as Australian Disability Enterprises and entities from all other jurisdictions must demonstrate that the predominant portion of employees are persons with a disability or that its predominant purpose is the provision of employment to persons with a disability.
+Australian entities must be approved as an ADE and entities from all other jurisdictions must demonstrate that the predominant portion of employees are persons with a disability or that its predominant purpose is the provision of employment to persons with a disability.

 It should be noted that the Instructions do not apply to procurement of goods and services (including construction services) for disabled persons, unless the business supplying the goods or services meets the minimum criteria set out above.